 One of the most important aspects of treatment is rheumatoid arthritis pain management.
 For patients who suffer from chronic pain or frequent flare-ups, knowing how to manage pain on an ongoing basis and as needed is an important part of improving quality of life.

-While the overall goal of rheumatoid arthritis is to prevent disease progression from further damaging joints by sending it into remission, pain management is a necessary daily practice for patients.
+While the overall goal of rheumatoid arthritis therapy is to prevent disease progression and further joint damage, pain management is a necessary daily practice for patients, in order to maximize their quality of life.
 Chronic pain can adversely affect a patient’s ability to work, participate in physical and social activities, and can generally interrupt day-to-day life.

 Despite medications and aggressive forms of treatment, many rheumatoid arthritis patients experience ongoing pain and stiffness.
 The reality is, it may never completely go away.
 But there are specific things patients can do to manage pain and limit its impact on their lives.